2 December 2015

-The Big Tick Project is an initiative run by MSD Animal Health (known as Merck Animal Health in the United States and Canada) and Bristol University.
+The Big Tick Project is an initiative run by MSD Animal Health (a division of Merck & Co., Inc., Kenilworth, NJ, USA.) and Bristol University.
 Backed by TV naturalist Chris Packham, the campaign gained nationwide exposure when it launched in spring of this year, through to September when the final samples were collected.
 Over 1000 practices registered to take part.
 The online survey of registered practices was carried out in September 2015 and was completed by 49 respondents.

 About MSD Animal Health